EmamaulleeY/expense-tracker/README.md

 The subdomain is "eyexpensetracker.atwebpages.com"

 When entering the subdomain in the browser, it only displays the login page and it does not run further as i am using localhost to run the project
+Find in the images folder the message it diplays

+Also find in the images folder the page speed